pysnippet/pysnippet/README.md

 [![snippet.min.js](https://img.shields.io/github/size/pysnippet/pysnippet/snippet.min.js?label=snippet.min.js)](https://cdn.jsdelivr.net/gh/pysnippet/pysnippet@latest/snippet.min.js)

 PySnippet is a JavaScript plugin that allows using Python snippets on StackOverflow, adding just one line of code.
-The plugin uses PyScript to run a python code in the browser.
-Using the PySnippet is effective if you want to show an output of simple things that primarily use neither OS nor drivers.
+The plugin uses PyScript to run Python code in the browser.
+Using the PySnippet is effective if you want to show an output of simple things that primarily use neither the OS nor drivers.

 ## ![](https://user-images.githubusercontent.com/44609997/206767057-f1080a93-cfec-4f43-bfb0-7ffe1dc135ec.svg) Open CDN